Co-Op Education in Canada: What is Co-Op Education in Canada

 What do the Students have to do if they choose co-op?

-Students participating in a co-op program will be required to do more work than with a traditional study-only degree.
+Students participating in a co-op program must do more work than with a traditional study-only degree.
 The main goal of a co-op program is to provide students with practical work experience in their field of study and to mimic the experience of working in their chosen careers.

 To participate in a co-op program, students must go through the process of applying for co-op positions, similar to applying for a job.
 With the help of their school's co-op office or career centre, students will create a resume and may be required to participate in interviews to secure a co-op position.
 It is important to note that co-op positions are not guaranteed, and students must compete with other students for available positions.